Appointment scheduling model in healthcare using clustering algorithms: Methodology

 \subsubsection{Agglomerative hierarchical clustering}

-In this method, a tree of clusters is used to separate the data, where each node represents child cluster were combining together based on their common parents node.
-In hierarchical clustering we first assign each item to a cluster such that if we have $N$ items then we would have $N$ clusters.
-Then, we repeat the following steps: find closest pair of clusters and merge them into single cluster.
-Compute distance between new cluster and each of the old clusters \cite{pendharkar2014machine}.
+In this method, a tree of clusters is used to separate the data, where each node represents a child cluster that is combined based on their common parent node.
+In hierarchical clustering, we first assign each item to a cluster such that if we have $N$ items then we would have $N$ clusters.
+Then, we repeat the following steps: find the closest pair of clusters and merge them into a single cluster.
+Compute the distance between the new cluster and each of the old clusters \cite{pendharkar2014machine}.
 Agglomerative clustering is one of the widely used bottom-up hierarchical methods.
-Algorithm \ref{al:al2} shows the steps of agglomerative clustering approach.

-There are different methods to combine the clusters in agglomerative clustering approaches such as Single Linkage, Complete linkage, Average linkage, Centroid method and Ward's method \cite{defays1977efficient, el1986hierarchic, gower1969minimum, seifoddini1989single}.
+There are different methods to combine the clusters in agglomerative clustering approaches such as Single Linkage, Complete linkage, Average linkage, Centroid method, and Ward's method \cite{defays1977efficient, el1986hierarchic, gower1969minimum, seifoddini1989single}.